mgmontenegrocal/mgmontenegrocal.github.io/content/authors/admin/_index.md

 Contact: m.montenegro-calvimonte.1@research.gla.ac.uk
 ---
 ​​I am an Economics Ph.D. candidate at the University of Glasgow.
 I have recently spent time at the Deutsche Bundesbank as a Ph.D. trainee at the Monetary Policy Division.​
-I am an Economics Ph.D. candidate at the University of Glasgow.
-Currently, I am doing an internship at the Monetary Policy Division at the Deutsche Bundesbank.
 ---